Build Thread 79 CJ7 "They’re coming to take me away aha"

 Thanks Torxhead, we're goin like crazy, but I think we should make it.

 We repositioned the engine today by putting the motor mounts "back" in their correct position.
 Why this was wrong, well my husband will explain as he tells a better story and this one is good. :eek: During this process we unbolted the front clip as in the fenders and grill to get a little more room to move the radiator clear of the fan as the engine was lowered into place.
 It seems that where it was apart what I believe to be the original paint color showed and it was RED.
 The dash is red, but the rest has been painted a matte black.
-Can I tell the original color from the VIN or was there a paint code tag like in our '67 CJ5?
+Can I tell the original color from the VIN or was there a paint code tag like in our '67 CJ5 ?

 007 - I think we really have a red 7... (but not the cool blue Levis seats - I had those and a blue soft top in my original 79 CJ7 in my avatar.)
 Our seats and tops are black.
 There was a place in our top where the seams came loose, but I have already repaired that. :)

-Can I tell the original color from the VIN or was there a paint code tag like in our '67 CJ5?
+Can I tell the original color from the VIN or was there a paint code tag like in our '67 CJ5 ?

 The 71 and down had a stand alone paint code tag, your 79 has the paint code on the same tag as the vin, it's located just above the vin (second row).
 It will be one number and one letter, post up the paint code for the correct original color.

 [FONT=&quot]Beautiful day here on Sunday, nice enough to leave the shop door open and enjoy the nice weather.
 Also gives us more light.
 Do we really want that?
 We might find more things wrong!
 Better knowing than not I guess. :( The plan for the day was to find out why the header collector was so tight against the frame rail on the right side.
 Got the flash light and creeper, and away we go.
 It seemed odd to me that the collector came out right next to the frame rail, and not below it.
 A bit of contorting myself around the jack holding the back of the engine up made things pretty clear, the frame mounts for the motor mounts just didn’t look right to me.
-So I went into the house and goggled CJ7 304 motor mount images.
+So I went into the house and goggled CJ7 AMC 304 motor mount images.
 I was right.
-The PO, in order to make the POS skid plate/transmission mount fit, had to also raise the engine up almost 3”.
+The PO, in order to make the POS skid plate/Transmission mount fit, had to also raise the engine up almost 3”.
 I wondered why the hood barely closed.
 I thought it was because of the aftermarket air cleaner and spacer under the carburetor.[/FONT]

 [FONT=&quot]Pieces of plate steel used to raise motor mounts.[/FONT]